tvlpirb/dotgo/README.md

 # Dotgo
 A simple dotfiles manager written for myself.
 This is actually a rewrite of [Plain Dotfiles](https://github.com/tvlpirb/plain-dots) to practice learning Go.
 I also plan to add more features and make use of the Bubblecharm library.

+## Usage
+'''
+# This will use the hardcoded themes directory
+$ go run main.go
+# This will change the themes directory to use
+$ go run main.go -d "path/to/themes"
+# This will specify the themes directory and the theme
+$ go run main.go -d "path/to/themes" -t "theme-name"
+'''

 ## How it works
 You should have a themes directory with a structure as follows:
 '''